Vash Level 2: Plot

-Twelve years after the events of Vash, Atharva continues to live with the trauma of his daughter Aarya’s past possession.
+Twelve years after the events of Vash, Atharva continues to live with the trauma of his daughter Aarya's past possession.
 Although Aarya has grown into a young woman, she remains psychologically trapped, often unresponsive and withdrawn, as if the supernatural grip on her has never been fully released.

 A new wave of terror begins when ten schoolgirls suddenly leap from the terrace of their school in unison.
 Several other girls behave violently and erratically, attacking strangers, vandalizing property, and setting vehicles on fire.
 The bizarre incidents are revealed to be the result of mass hypnosis orchestrated by Rajnath, the younger brother of black magician Pratap.
 Unlike his imprisoned sibling, Rajnath is free and seeks to establish his own power by manipulating children and sowing chaos in society.

-Atharva is drawn back into conflict when he realizes that Rajnath’s hypnosis has spread widely and that Aarya remains vulnerable.
-Rajnath’s actions are tied to his obsession with reaching Pratap, who has been silenced and imprisoned with his tongue torn off, preventing him from chanting spells.
-Rajnath hopes to surpass his brother’s dark legacy, but Atharva intervenes.
+Atharva is drawn back into conflict when he realizes that Rajnath's hypnosis has spread widely and that Aarya remains vulnerable.
+Rajnath's actions are tied to his obsession with reaching Pratap, who has been silenced and imprisoned with his tongue torn off, preventing him from chanting spells.
+Rajnath hopes to surpass his brother's dark legacy, but Atharva intervenes.

 Atharva goes to the school where Rajnath has kept the girls under his control.
 He promises Rajnath that he will take him to his brother if he frees Aarya from the enchantment.
 Atharva, who has nothing to lose, is not scared of Rajnath's powers.
 Rajnath has to agree to Atharva's condition.
 Rajnath, Atharva and all the girls go to Atharva's farmhouse in 2 school buses.

 In the climax, Rajnath understands that Aarya is still in enchantment due to a Rs.10 debt that Atharva has on Pratap.
 Atharva repays the money and Aarya gets freed from the enchantment.
 Rajnath finds out that Pratap's tongue is severed.
 Rajnath threatens to take Aarya with him and torture her.
 Atharva plays loud speakers so that no girl can hear Rajnath.
-A brutal struggle ensues, culminating in Atharva tearing off Rajnath’s tongue with a pair of pliers (as he did with Pratap), symbolically stripping him of the very power that enabled his hypnotic control.
+Atharva incapacitates Rajnath and then tears off his tongue with a pair of pliers (as he did with Pratap), stripping him of the very power that enabled his hypnotic control.

 The film closes on a somber note, with Atharva victorious and keeping Pratap and Rajnath both in his captivity to make them suffer without the mercy of death as long as he lives but deeply scarred by years of torment.